theyosh/TerrariumPI/docs/_posts/2024-08-01-10-year-anniversary.md

 ## 10 years later

 And now, 10 years later, the software is running stable and reliable.
 Which was the goal in the beginning.
-It took some more years, and a lot of extra features, but we made it.
-10 years old!
+It took some more years, and a lot of extra features, but we made it. **10 years old!**

-## Build pictures 2017
+## Historical pictures

 {% include image-gallery.html folder="/assets/img/photos" %}